 Use our hub pages as a reference to get up-to-speed on all the main digital marketing techniques.
 They will help you quickly understand how to make the most of the technique through definitions and recommendations on our member resources and blog articles covering strategy, best practices and the latest statistics.

-You may have heard of this!
-Social media have transformed marketing, for the better most would say.
+Social media has transformed marketing, for the better most would say.
 We'll help you make the most of the power of social media marketing using a strategic approach sharing approaches from the leading commentators and companies.

 See our latest blog articles on social media for our latest coverage of the tools and techniques.